Nuclear Medicine Technology at Barry University

 The program includes a twelve- to fifteen-month internship (Clinical Experience) at an approved and accredited school of nuclear medicine technology affiliated with Barry University.
 The internship provides practical hands-on experience that prepares the student for a career as a nuclear medicine technologist.

-Barry University is accredited by the Southern Association of Colleges and Schools (SACS); those schools of nuclear medicine technology affiliated with Barry University are accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).
+Barry University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC); those schools of nuclear medicine technology affiliated with Barry University are accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).

 No New Applications Are Being Accepted.